Originally published by TJ Ryan, March 10 2017.

-A recent decision by the Therapeutic Goods Administration (TGA) has rescheduled certain medicinal cannabis products to schedule 8 of the Poisons Standard, making the prescription of medicinal cannabis legal in Australia.
+The Therapeutic Goods Administration (TGA) in 2017 rescheduled certain medicinal cannabis products to schedule 8 of the Poisons Standard, making the prescription of medicinal cannabis legal in Australia.

 Where in Australia is medicinal marijuana legal?